Taking a taxi in Croatia? Some tips to avoid being ripped off, taxi contact details in all the major cities, and the role of Uber and UberBOAT

 The arrival of Uber on the Croatian market was not without incident.

 There was a prolonged campaign of intimidation against Uber drivers, with one Uber driver’s car set alight with him inside the car.
-Zagreb’s taxi drivers made it very difficult for Uber drivers to operate.
+In short, Zagreb’s taxi drivers made it very difficult for Uber drivers to operate.

 But they have taken to the new global arrival very well, and Uber is now very much an integrated part of Croatian life.
 You can find out more about Uber in Croatia via the official website.
+Some other companies with similar philosophies have entered the Croatian market since, like Bolt, and more competition is always good for the customers in the end.

 While Uber may be a global phenomenon, its arrival in Croatia brought something new to the world.